alinnman/celestial-navigation/APPDOC.md

 DRP (Dead-Reckoning Position) is a rough estimation of your current position.
 <br>For a **2-star-fix** sight reduction it is used to select the correct
 intersection point.
-(A 2-star-fix will always produce two intersections, and these can be located far away from each other)
+(A successful 2-star-fix sight reduction will produce two intersections, and these can be located far away from each other)
 <br>For a **3-star-fix** sight reduction the DRP serves as a way to shorten the
 execution time of finding an accurate result